Estimates Are Extremely Hard

 - A site admin may upload a tiny image (a thumb or an icon) for a section.
 How is that supposed to fit in – scaling and distorting the image, keeping it small (with tons of whitespace surrounding it)?

-- A landscape image zone may be updated with a portrait photo.
+- You may update the landscape image zone with a portrait photo.
 This often leads to trimming one’s head or the top text.

 - Certain sliders, galleries, dynamic accordions may misbehave on iOS or Internet Explorer/Edge.
 Debugging becomes a nightmare.